Ferdinand Magellan: Voyage

 The fleet left Spain on 20 September 1519, sailing west across the Atlantic toward South America.
-In December, they made landfall at Rio de Janeiro.
+In late November, they made landfall at Cabo de Santo Agostinho, near present day Recife.
+The Tupi natives, having already engaged with Portuguese and French loggers, were familiar with Europeans, and the encounter was cordial.
+In December, they arrived at Guanabara Bay, the location of present-day Rio de Janeiro.
+Magellan and the crew stayed onshore for two weeks, replenishing their provisions and peacefully interacting with the locals.
+Despite the pleasantries, the first fatal casualty of the expedition occurred.
+Two months earlier, during the Atlantic crossing, a member of the crew, Antonio Salomon, was caught raping a cabin boy.
+Tried and found guilty, he was garroted two months later on the shore of Guanabara Bay.
 From there, they sailed south along the coast, searching for a way through or around the continent.
 After three months of searching (including a false start in the estuary of Río de la Plata), weather conditions forced the fleet to stop their search to wait out the winter.
 They found a sheltered natural harbor at the port of Saint Julian, and remained there for five months.
 Shortly after landing at St. Julian, there was a mutiny attempt led by the Spanish captains Juan de Cartagena, Gaspar de Quesada and Luis de Mendoza.
 Magellan barely managed to quell the mutiny, despite at one point losing control of three of his five ships to the mutineers.
 Mendoza was killed during the conflict, and Magellan sentenced Quesada and Cartagena to being beheaded and marooned, respectively.
 Lower-level conspirators were made to do hard labor in chains over the winter, but were later freed.

 During the winter, one of the fleet's ships, the Santiago, was lost in a storm while surveying nearby waters, though no men were killed.
 Following the winter, the fleet resumed their search for a passage to the Pacific in October 1520.
 Three days later, they found a bay which eventually led them to a strait, now known as the Strait of Magellan, which allowed them passage through to the Pacific.
 While exploring the strait, one of the remaining four ships, the San Antonio, deserted the fleet, returning east to Spain.
 The fleet reached the Pacific by the end of November 1520.
 Based on the incomplete understanding of world geography at the time, Magellan expected a short journey to Asia, perhaps taking as little as three or four days.
 In fact, the Pacific crossing took three months and twenty days.
 The long journey exhausted their supply of food and water, and around 30 men died, mostly of scurvy.
 Magellan himself remained healthy, perhaps because of his personal supply of preserved quince.